wolandark/simple-conky/README.md

 <h4>Installation and requierments:</h4>

 <p>you must have conky installed either from your package manager or from Github.
+You should also have a compositor like picom for the transparency
+  effect.
+Otherwise it will be plain black!

 place the conky.conf in this path:
 ~/.config/conky/conky.conf </p>